There are 5 basic tastes: sweet, sour, salty, bitter, and ‘umami’. Monosodium glutamate or ‘MSG’ is a food additive responsible for the umami taste.

 However, too much sodium from salt in the diet has been linked with increased blood pressure and hypertension, a risk factor for cardiovascular disease, including stroke and heart attack.

-One suggestion is that MSG does enhance the taste of the food making it easier to overeat, and this is something to be conscious of as it may lead to weight gain long-term.
+One suggestion is simply that MSG enhances the taste of the food making it easier to overeat.
+This is something to be conscious of as it may lead to weight gain long-term.

 How To Check For MSG In Food

-In Australia, Labelling of Ingredients laws state that packaged food must declare the presence of MSG, or any other flavour enhancers as ‘flavour enhancer’ followed by their name or number.
+In Australia, labelling laws state that packaged food must declare the presence of MSG, or any other flavour enhancers as ‘flavour enhancer’ followed by their name or number.
 MSG’s designated number is 621.

 - ‘Monosodium glutamate’